-Tutto italiano is a new, bi-monthly audio and printed magazine designed to help intermediate and advanced learners of Italian to practise the language and improve their understanding and vocabulary.
-It’s a magazine that I only discovered very recently (the one I received is n.
+Tutto italiano magazine is a new, bi-monthly audio and printed magazine designed to help intermediate and advanced learners of Italian to practise the language and improve their understanding and vocabulary.
+It is a magazine that I only discovered very recently (the one I received is n.
 6 and it’s the current issue) and I was so excited about it because it promised to solve a problem many Italian learners have: finding material that is useful, authentic, interesting and last but not least well presented.

 I trained as a teacher of Italian as a second language and I have an Italian learner in my family, my husband, so we are always keen on discovering new quality learning tools.
 My husband is an advanced speaker of Italian and he always challenges himself reading Italian books, but he sometimes misses a more ‘guided’ reading, something that can actually teach him useful expressions while keeping him entertained and informed.

 The description I read of Tutto italiano seemed to tick all these boxes and when I had the magazine in my hands, it didn’t disappoint.
 Let me tell you about it in detail.